 Truth be told, I don’t usually craft unless I can craft with my kids.
 I have so much fun explaining and describing the craft we are about to tackle.
 I especially enjoy when they add a few twists into the craft and we get to see where our ideas take us.
 I tend to leave most crafts open-ended with the expectation that they will tailor it to their own imaginations.

 The holidays are always a good time to come up with “keeper crafts.”
 Crafts we can create together, that can be used as a holiday decoration for years to come.
 I am amazed when my children can recall in such detail the time “we made that!”
 With St. Patrick’s Day just around the corner, I thought it would be nice to add to our sparse bin of “St. Patty’s” decorations.

-This craft was so much fun to create with my little artisans!
+This Coffee Filter Shamrock craft was so much fun to create with my little artisans!
 They loved dipping and swirling each shamrock into the water-filled sink.
 The kids dropped the green food dye on each petal with such precision!
 They were so immersed in this craft, I can’t wait to come up with another craft that is based around our sink.